 Lingual inputs, such as the zApp name, page name or panels, are definable by the users themselves.
 This happens with a key-value-concept (Figure 6).
 In this example, the zApp name is associated to the key “APPNAME”.
 A switch to the translation view must be made to define that.
 Having a look at the view in question, a table can be seen with multiple columns.
 The first column is for the ID of the lingual entry and the following ones are for counterparts of this key in different languages.

-From the zApp menu, language can be switched, and this switch uses entries inserted by developers in the translation table.
+From the menu within the zApp, language can be switched after rebuilding, and this switch uses entries inserted by developers in the translation table.

 Figure 6: zStudio’s Translation View